Last Update: May 16, 2025

 The Bowflex Treadmill 10 has a powerful motor, a strong build, and a great selection of features that will appeal to the needs of a whole household of runners.

-The Bowflex Treadmill 10 has a 10” touchscreen compatible with the JRNY subscription fitness platform.
-Bowflex offers a 2-month free trial of the service before you decide to commit.
-One subscription allows you to train on and off the treadmill with studio and outdoor classes.
 The treadmill has a maximum speed of 12 mph and an incline range of -5% to 15%.
 The classes provide guides for these settings to push your limits.
 If structured workouts and virtual coaching aren’t for you (or maybe not for every run), the fun with JRNY doesn’t stop there.

-Behind the JRNY paywall, users will find third-party entertainment apps like Netflix and HBO.
-You can catch up on your favorite shows while getting in a great workout.
-There are also genre music stations if you prefer to jam out.
-If all this weren’t enough or you aren’t sold on the JRNY platform, the Treadmill 10 has a large device rack for viewing phone or tablet content.
-I really like to read on my Kindle while on the treadmill, and the Bowflex Treadmill 10 is a great treadmill for it.
-Its sturdy build keeps the console stable for great viewing.
+If all this wasn’t enough or you aren’t sold on the JRNY platform, the Treadmill 10 has a large device rack for viewing phone or tablet content.
+I like to read on my Kindle while on the treadmill, and the Bowflex Treadmill 10 is a great treadmill for it.
+Its sturdy build keeps the console and my device stable for viewing.

 + PROS

-- The 22” x 60” deck provides enough room for long, running strides.
+- 22” x 60” deck

 – CONS